hexalang/Hexa/docs/reference.md

 map.[ "key": "value", "one": "two" ] // map["key"] = "value", map["one"] = "two"
 map.[
 	"key": "value",
-	"one" + "two": "two" // Indices can be expressions computed at runtime ] == map // True, updates the original map in-place
+	("one" + "two"): "two" // Indices can be expressions computed at runtime ] == map // True, updates the original map in-place

 // Switch with destructuring